 - Your managers have taken the executives’ strategy and operationalized it.
 They’ve filled out those frameworks and—in the process—become fully engaged in the outcomes.

 - Managers have outlined the path to sustained results to fund managed growth.
 It’s real now, not just a “hope”.
-The process of creating that path also developed new commitment among managers.
+The process of creating that path has also developed a new commitment among managers.

 - You have a collaborative group of managers.
 Fleshing out the systems together helps build that high-performance culture.

 - You have an integrated system of operational systems.
 Nothing is left to chance.
-Every activity is seen as a part of the system to deliver high profitability.
+Every activity is seen as a part of the system to deliver sustained profitability.

-- You have real time data for resource utilization, skills, planning, and hardware/software.
+- You have real time data for resource utilization skills, planning, and hardware/software integration.
 You’re no longer using lagging information to make real time “guesstimates”.